bit-soul/brc-soul/README.md

       "p": "brc-soul",
       "op": "burn",                     //burn SBT option
       "opid": number,
-      "vcs": [[coid, [vcid1, vcid2, ..., vcidn]], ...],  //burn VC id
+      "vcs": [[coid, [vcid1, vcid2, ..., vcidn]], //burn SBT by vcid [coid, flag],                       //burn SBT by flag
+              [coid, time_start, time_end],       //burn SBT by time [start, end), time must before mint time [coid, flag, time_start, time_end], //burn SBT by flag and time [start, end), must before mint time [coid],                             //burn SBT in coid all
+              ...],
       "sign": "xxx"
     }

 ## Note
 * DID number is allocated at the first time people use "did" operation of the brc-soul protocol validly, it is start from one, zero used as reserved number.
-* All of the number field (except in attr), shouldn't be zero, or it will be considered as invalid.
+* All of the id field shouldn't be zero, or it will be considered as invalid.
 * All of the string field is case sensitive, empty string should be considered as valid.
 * The inscription is only valid to its creator, Once effective, the transferability of inscriptions does not correlate with the inscribed information.
 * The sign must be from the creator, to avoid others' poison.